gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 }
 ```

 The first line in this function, `s.Scope("GroupBy Decade")` allows us to name this step, and group multiple sub-steps.
-For example, in the above diagram “GroupBy Decade” is a single step, which can be expanded to show a `AddKey` and `GroupByKey` step.
+For example, in the above diagram “GroupBy Decade” is a single step, which can be expanded to show a [`AddKey`](https://godoc.org/github.com/bramp/morebeam#AddKey) and [`GroupByKey`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#GroupByKey) step.

-`GroupByDecade` returns a PCollection<CoGBK<string, Painting>>.
+`GroupByDecade` returns a `PCollection<CoGBK<string, Painting>>`.
 The CoGBK, is short for **Co**mmon **G**roup **B**y **K**ey.
-It is a special collection, where (as you’ll see later) each element is a tuple of a key, and an iterable collection of items.
-The key in this case is the Decade the painting was painted.
-The PCollection<Painting> is transformed into a PCollection<KV<String,Painting>> by the `morebeam.AddKey` step, adding a key to each value.
+It is a special collection, where (as you’ll see later) each element is a tuple of a key, and an iterable collection of elements.
+The key in this case is the decade the painting was painted.
+The PCollection<Painting> is transformed into a PCollection<KV<String,Painting>> by the [`morebeam.AddKey`](https://godoc.org/github.com/bramp/morebeam#AddKey) step, adding a key to each value.
 Then the `GroupByKey` will use that key to produce the final PCollection.

-Next up is the `ExtractHistogram`.
-This takes the PCollection<CoGBK<string, Painting>>, and this time returns two PCollections.
-The first is a PCollection<KV<string, Histogram>>, which is for every group of paintings in a decade, a [Histogram](https://en.wikipedia.org/wiki/Color_histogram) which represents the colors used in those paintings.
+Next up is the `ExtractHistogram`, which takes the `PCollection<CoGBK<string, Painting>>`, and returns two PCollections.
+The first PCollection is a `PCollection<KV<string, Histogram>>`, which contains a [color histogram](https://en.wikipedia.org/wiki/Color_histogram) for every decade of paintings.
+The second PCollection is related to error handling.

-ExtractHistogram demonstrates three new concerns, `Stateful functions`, `Data enrichment`, and `Dead Letter error handling`.
+The ExtractHistogram function demonstrates three new concepts, “Stateful functions”, “Data enrichment”, and “error handling”.

 ## Stateful functions